alttch/myval/README.md

 float), FLOAT8 (64-bit float)

-* TIMESTAMP, TIMESTAMPTZ (time zone information is discarded as Arrow arrays can not have different time zone for each record)
+* TIMESTAMP, TIMESTAMPTZ (time zone information is discarded as Arrow arrays can not have different time zones for individual records)

 * CHAR, VARCHAR